-A collection of documents can typically be arranged in a set of groups, such as by year of publication, by document author, or by keyword.
-In ferenda, each such method of grouping is described in the form of a Facet.
+A collection of documents can be arranged in a set of groups, such as by year of publication, by document author, or by keyword.
+With Ferenda, each such method of grouping is described in the form of a Facet.
 By providing a list of Facet objects in its facets() method, your docrepo can specify multiple ways of arranging the documents it's handling.
-These facets are used to construct a static Table of contents for your site, as well as defining the fields available for querying when using the REST API.
+These facets are used to construct a static Table of contents for your site, as well as creating Atom feeds of all documents and defining the fields available for querying when using the REST API.

-A facet object is initialized with a set of parameters that together define the method of grouping.
+A facet object is initialized with a set of parameters that, taken together, define the method of grouping.
 These include the RDF predicate that contains the data used for grouping, the datatype to be used for that data, functions (or other callables) that sorts the data into discrete groups, and other parameters that affect eg. the sorting order or if a particular facet is used in a particular context.